 Only in a society that has utterly repudiated cyclicity is it possible for a highly educated man to write at length about a series of 500-year periods beginning around 600 BC, and not realize

 The process of universalization operates step-by-step through a long series of cultures embodying successive, more inclusive variations on the theme of archetype Anthropos.
-Each new culture, therefore, features new, more universal forms of social organization, advances in collective human mentality and a new quality of personhood—the product of culture.
+Each new culture should feature new, more universal forms of social organization, advances in collective human mentality and a new quality of personhood—

-Just as in occultism a number of evolutionary rhythms or pulses are said to interpenetrate one another, each operating at a particular level of activity, consciousness and being, there are several valid approaches to interpreting the approximately 500-year periods or steps each Neptune-Pluto conjunction inaugurates.
+Just as in Blavatsky's theosophy a number of evolutionary rhythms or pulses are said to interpenetrate one another, each operating at a particular level of activity, consciousness and being, there are several valid approaches to interpreting the approximately 500-year periods or steps each Neptune-Pluto conjunction inaugurates.